Poufy/YDers/README.md

 - [x] Submitting the form to the database

-- [ ] Fix flash messages/express-validator on user signup
+- [x] Fix flash messages/express-validator on user signup

+- [ ] Put the secret and the mongo url in a seperate folder

+- [ ] Prevent duplicate signups with the same email

 - [ ] Consider the subject in the query